 Who have had the luck to grow up as kids, before the

-Lawyers and the government regulated so much of our lives
+Lawyers and the government regulated so much of our lives For our own good.

 While you are at it, forward it to your kids so they will know